Keyfactor/actions/readme-templates/readme_platform_cagateway.md

 {% endif %}

 {% if (integration_type == "anyca-gateway")  %}
 This gateway extension was compiled against version {{ gateway_framework }} of the AnyCA Gateway REST Framework.
 You will need at least this version of the framework Installed.
-If you have a later AnyGateway Framework Installed you will probably need to add binding redirects in the CAProxyServer.exe.config file to make things work properly.
 {% endif %}